 Chey Tae-won, SK Group chairman (left), and Roh Soh-yeong, director of Art Center Nabi. /Courtesy of News1

-The Family Division 1 of the Seoul High Court (Presiding Judge Lee Sang-joo, Director General) set the mediation date in the remand trial on division of property for Chairman Chey and Director Roh for 10 a.m. on May 13.
+The Seoul High Court Family Division 1 (Presiding Judge Lee Sang-ju, Director General) set the mediation date in the remand trial on property division between Chairman Chey and Director Roh for 10 a.m. on May 13.
 After the first remand hearing was held behind closed doors on Jan.
-9, the proceedings are resuming about four months later.
+9, the procedure is resuming about four months later.

 ※ This article has been translated by AI.
 Share your feedback here.